 Now, going back to allergens, they're composed of proteins and/or polypeptides, which are large and complex molecules.
 These molecules simply don't exist in essential oils, because of the way they're made (distilled, pressed, etc.) So when someone claims they're allergic to an essential oil, there are generally two possibilities: 1) they're not using a pure oil and the allergic reaction is being caused by something else in the product, or 2) they're having an allergy-like reaction that's caused either by sensitivity or the detox response of the body.

-This, incidentally, is why doTERRA created their Certified Pure Therapeutic Grade (CPTG) standard, which includes seven tests run on every batch of oils by an independent third party to make sure things like herbicides and allergens aren't present.
-So, if you've ever wondered why you can buy something like Frankincense for $75-$100 for 15ml from doTERRA or Young Living, or you can find "the same" oil for as little as $3 for the same 15ml, that's why.
-Is there anyone that really thinks the second option (seen on the right) is the same quality as the doTERRA oil?
+This, incidentally, is why some companies have created their own standards, which includes seven tests run on every batch of oils by an independent third party to make sure things like herbicides and allergens aren't present.
+So, if you've ever wondered why the price of Frankincense can range from $3 to $100 for a 15ml bottle, that's why.
+Is there anyone that really thinks a $3 bottle of whatever is going to be the same quality as a $100 bottle?
+Which is not to say it's 33X better, but you get the point.
 Does anyone think clothing and shoes purchased at Walmart for $10-$20 will always be as good as similar items that cost four times as much?
 (Don't get me started on Walmart shoes -- I tried a pair once for a couple months before throwing them in the trash!
 And ironically, it was the most expensive shoe I could find at Walmart, with Dr. Scholl's insoles; they still sucked and now I stick with Nike and new Balance.)

-And that's basically it: you're not actually allergic to essential oils, but some of them may not be pleasant to use undilluted and can cause sensitivity; on the other hand, if you're buying lower grade oils you could very well be allergic to some of the other ingredients.
-If you want top quality, you're going to have to pay more, but there's a noticeable difference between CPTG doTERRA oils and the bulk priced stuff made in China, just like there's a difference between imitation vanilla and an expensive vanilla powder or pure vanilla extract.
+Anyway, that's basically it: you're not actually allergic to essential oils, but some of them may not be pleasant to use undiluted and can cause sensitivity, and for some being highly sensitized is just as bad as being allergic.
+On the other hand, if you're buying lower grade oils you could very well be allergic to some of the other ingredients.
+If you want top quality, you're going to have to pay more; there's a noticeable difference between a high quality US-based "therapeutic grade" oil and the bulk priced stuff made in China, just like there's a difference between imitation vanilla and an expensive vanilla powder or pure vanilla extract.

 Additional reading: The Chemistry of Essential Oils Made Simple, with a pertinent quote: "There has never been a documented instance of an anti-body response to an essential oil.
 Essential oil antibodies have never been found or detected in anyone.
 Unless sensitization occurs and antibodies are produced and stored in the body, there can be no allergic reaction.
 Therefore, we can state unequivocally that essential oils are not and cannot be allergens.
 Sometimes people do have allergy-like reactions but these are not allergenic in nature.
 They are detox reactions."